artvegas/ugly_bot/README.md

 $ go get github.com/preichenberger/go-gdax
 ```

-Make sure you have yourG OBIN is set.
+Make sure you have your GOBIN is set.
 Below is the commands for Unix/Linux terminal

 ```sh